Exploiting Diffusion Prior for Generalizable Dense Prediction: Introduction

 \section{Introduction}

 Text-to-image~(T2I) diffusion models~\cite{Rombach_2022_CVPR, saharia2022photorealistic, gu2023matryoshka, dai2023emu} have achieved unprecedented progress on text-guided image generation, producing highly imaginative and realistic images from diverse and free-from textual descriptions.
 These advancements open up a new era of AI-aided content creation with applications spanning various domains~\cite{hertz2023prompttoprompt,parmar2023zero,shi2023dragdiffusion,Takagi2022brain,avrahami2022blended,ruiz2023dreambooth,rahman2023make}.
-However, the creativity of images generated by T2I models poses challenges for off-the-shelf property (e.g., depth, normal, segmentation) prediction methods~\cite{zoedepth, Kar_2022_CVPR, EVA02} due to the domain gap.
+However, the creativity of images generated by T2I models poses challenges for off-the-shelf dense (e.g., depth, normal, segmentation) prediction methods~\cite{zoedepth, Kar_2022_CVPR, EVA02} due to the domain gap.
 For example, the ZoeDepth~\cite{zoedepth} approach fails to accurately predict the depth of the cubism painting shown in the sixth column in Figure~\ref{fig:teaser}.
 Such property predictions are vital for understanding high-level semantics of generated contents and can facilitate various downstream applications such as 3D imaging~\cite{shih20203d} and relighting~\cite{yeh2022photoscene}.
-We term these property prediction tasks as \emph{pixel-level semantic prediction} in this paper.

-Existing pixel-level semantic prediction models are typically trained on ``real-world'' images regardless of the training dataset scale.
+Existing dense prediction models are typically trained on ``real-world'' images regardless of the training dataset scale.
 While these models aim for generalization, bridging the domain gap between real-world and T2I-generated images remains challenging, as we demonstrate in the right-hand side of Figure~\ref{fig:teaser}.
-Several recent efforts have been made to take advantage of the inherent generalizability of pre-trained T2I models to solve various image-to-image translation tasks~\cite{parmar2023zero,hertz2023prompttoprompt,Brooks_2023_CVPR}.
-Although the pixel-level semantic prediction tasks can also be formulated as image-to-image translation, we show in Section~\ref{sec:experiments} that these methods are not directly applicable to the pixel-level semantic prediction problems.
+A potential solution is to take advantage of the inherent generalizability of pre-trained T2I models, for example, by formulating dense prediction as image-to-image translation.
+However, while several recent efforts have been made to solve various image-to-image translations with pre-trained T2I models~\cite{parmar2023zero,hertz2023prompttoprompt,Brooks_2023_CVPR}, we show in Section~\ref{sec:experiments} that these methods are not directly applicable.